Elizabeth Landau

 Elizabeth Rosa Landau is an American science writer and communicator.
-She is a Senior Communications Specialist at NASA Headquarters.
-She was a Senior Storyteller at the NASA Jet Propulsion Laboratory previously.
+She is the Senior Editor for Animals at National Geographic.
+She was a Senior Communications Specialist at NASA Headquarters and a Senior Storyteller at the NASA Jet Propulsion Laboratory previously.

 Education

 Landau grew up in Bryn Mawr, Pennsylvania.
 As a child, she watched Carl Sagan's TV series Cosmos, which helped inspire her love of space.

 She earned a bachelor's degree in anthropology at Princeton University (magna cum laude) in 2006.
 As a Princeton student, she completed study-abroad programs at University of Seville and Universidad de León.
 During her junior year in Princeton, she was the editor-in-chief of Innovation, the university's student science magazine.
 In the summer of 2004, she became a production intern at CNN en Español in New York.
 She earned a master's in journalism from Columbia University, where she focused on politics.

 Career

 Landau began to write and produce for CNN's website in 2007 as a Master's Fellow, and returned full-time in 2008.
 Here she co-founded the CNN science blog, Light Years.
 She covered a variety of topics including Pi Day.
 In 2012, Landau interviewed Scott Maxwell about the Curiosity rover at the NASA Jet Propulsion Laboratory.